richardhristov/feedback/README.md

 - **Screen Recording** (for system audio capture via ScreenCaptureKit)
 - **Microphone Access** (for recording your voice)

-These will be requested automatically when you first run the application.
+These permissions will be requested automatically when you first run the application.
+If you need to modify permissions later, you can do so in System Settings → Privacy & Security → Screen Recording and Microphone.

 ### 4. Start Whisper Server